notjavid/notjavid/README.md

 # Hello, I'm Javid Jawaheer.
 <a href="https://www.linkedin.com/in/javid-jawaheer-759879306"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a current undergraduate student with a profound interest in technology and a dedication to solving complex problems.

 ## Objective

 Aspiring Information Security Analyst with a solid foundation in cybersecurity, known for tech adaptability and strong communication skills.
-Enthusiastic to successfully contribute to company security by utilizing technological expertise and cybersecurity awareness.
+Enthusiastic to successfully contribute to company security by utilizing technological skillsets and cybersecurity awareness.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|